 Prior to his position at the Space Foundation, DeBates taught 5th grade at Timberwilde Elementary in San Antonio, Texas, and Title I math and reading at Ipswich Elementary in Ipswich, S.D.
 DeBates has been honored for his achievements in education through numerous awards, including being named the 2014 recipient of the prestigious Frank J. Malina Astronautics Medal presented by the International Astronautical Federation, Time Warner Cable's National Crystal Apple Award, the Air Force Association's Alamo Chapter Teacher of the Year and the Christa McAuliffe Memorial Award.
 He was selected by Texas A&M as a recipient of the Educator's Shape the Future Award and was cited in the U.S. Congressional Record for his contributions to education.
-DeBates was also inducted into the inaugural class of Teacher Liaisons by the Space Foundation.
-He has participated in the Zero-G Weightless Flights of Discovery.
+DeBates was also inducted into the inaugural class of Teacher Liaisons by the Space Foundation, and he has participated in the Zero-G Weightless Flights of Discovery.

 DeBates earned a bachelor's degree in elementary education from Northern State University as well as being selected as an Academic All-American football player.
 He attained a master's in education degree with an emphasis in space science education leadership from Regis University.